Home

 WHY I’M RUNNING

-I am a registered nurse, immigrant, mom, and a District 4 resident who has spent my entire career caring for our community’s most vulnerable members.
-For years, I’ve worked on the front lines of our healthcare system, and have seen how the chronic disease that residents in District 4 suffer from, diabetes, heart disease, and asthma, are conditions that are not just medical problems, they are symptoms of a deeper systemic failure.
+Martha is a registered nurse, immigrant, mom, and a long term District 4 resident who has spent my entire career caring for our community’s most vulnerable members.
+For years, she worked on the front lines of our healthcare system, and have seen how the chronic disease that residents in District 4 suffer from, diabetes, heart disease, and asthma, are conditions that are not just medical problems, they are symptoms of a deeper systemic failure.

-I am running for City Council because the health crisis in District 4 is not a medical failure, it's a policy failure and ineffective leadership.
-And I hope to fix it.
+Martha Abraham is running for City Council because the quality of life crisis in District 4 is not a medical failure, it's a policy failure and ineffective leadership.
+And she hopes to fix it.

 WHY I’M RUNNING